How to Register for Summer Camp

 - Caponi Art Park, Eagan/Apple Valley

-The community legacy is just beginning to be built at these sites; sessions in these parks take weeks or even months to fill.
+The community legacy is still being built at these sites; sessions in these parks take weeks or even months to fill.
 Sessions at these parks also tend to have more availability because we are able to set up many more weeks of camp at these sites.

 None of these parks are less suitable, less beautiful or in any way less awesome for the games we play in summer.
 Each and every park is explored extensively by a cohort of staff and campers and is considered for its natural beauty, variation in terrain, safety, accessibility, its system of trails and the overall feel and impression it gives.
 We are EXTREMELY picky about where we set up and only settle for the best staff-and-camper-rated sites for our summer camps.